-- (i) a person who sells, purchases or handles the public offering of Blockchain-minted Tokens that fall within the definition of "securities" under the FIEA must be registered as a Type I Financial Instruments Business Operator; - (ii) an issuer of Blockchain-minted Tokens that are pegged to fiat currencies (such as the JPY or USD) ("Stable Coin"), or an affiliate of such issuer, who guarantees the redemption of such Stable Coins in fiat currencies may be required to undergo licensing as a fund remittance business operator ("FRBO") under the PSA, or as a Bank under the Banking Act; and

-(iii) a business operator who handles the personal information of its users may be subject to the Act on the Protection of Personal Information ("APPI").
+- a person who sells, purchases or handles the public offering of Blockchain-minted Tokens that fall within the definition of "securities" under the Financial Instruments and Exchange Act (the "FIEA") must be registered as a Type I Financial Instruments Business Operator; - an issuer of Blockchain-minted Tokens that are pegged to fiat currencies (such as the JPY or USD) ("Stable Coin"), or an affiliate of such issuer, who guarantees the redemption of such Stable Coins in fiat currencies may be required to undergo licensing as a fund remittance business operator ("FRBO") under the PSA, or as a Bank under the Banking Act; and - \circ a business operator who handles the personal information of its users may be subject to the Act on the Protection of Personal Information ("APPI").

-4. What is the current attitude of the government and of regulators to the use of blockchain technology in your jurisdiction?
+5. What is the current attitude of the government and of regulators to the use of blockchain technology in your jurisdiction?